Our top picks of timely offers from our partnersMore details

 The American Express® Gold Card and Chase Sapphire Reserve® are two premium rewards credit cards that rank on our lists for the best travel, rewards and dining cards.
-Both cards offer first-in-class rewards programs, generous annual statement credits, travel protections and high annual fees — $250 (see rates and fees) and $450, respectively.
+Both cards offer first-in-class rewards programs, generous annual statement credits, travel protections and high annual fees — $250 (see rates and fees) and $550, respectively.

-Below, CNBC Select reviews both cards, so you can choose the one that provides the most benefit for your spending habits.
+Below, Select reviews both cards, so you can choose the one that provides the most benefit for your spending habits.

-The $200 difference may sway you to choose the American Express® Gold Card, but if you take advantage of all the benefits offered by the Chase Sapphire Reserve®, such as the $300 annual travel credit and Priority Pass lounge access, you can offset the costs.
+The $300 difference may sway you to choose the American Express Gold Card, but if you take advantage of all the benefits offered by the Chase Sapphire Reserve, such as the $300 annual travel credit and Priority Pass lounge access, you can offset the costs.

-The American Express Gold Card offers 4X Membership Rewards® points when you dine at restaurants worldwide and shop at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X), 3X points on flights booked directly with airlines or on amextravel.com, 1X points on all other purchases.
+The American Express Gold Card offers 4X Membership Rewards® points when you dine at restaurants and shop at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X), 3X points on flights booked directly with airlines or on amextravel.com, 1X points on all other purchases.

 Rewards earned with both cards can be redeemed in similar ways, such as travel, gift cards and merchandise.
-But the Chase Sapphire Reserve® offers a unique bonus: If you redeem points for travel through the Chase Ultimate Rewards® portal, they're worth 50% more.
+But the Chase Sapphire Reserve offers a unique bonus: If you redeem points for travel through the Chase Ultimate Rewards portal, they're worth 50% more.

-For example, 50,000 points are worth $500.
-But if you pay for your hotel through the rewards portal, the value of your points increases 50% to $750.
+For example, 60,000 points are worth $600.
+But if you pay for your hotel through the rewards portal, the value of your points increases 50% to $900.

-The American Express® Gold Card doesn't offer a bonus redemption on points.
+The American Express Gold Card doesn't offer a bonus redemption on points.

 Both cards also allow you to transfer points to participating airline and hotel partners, such as JetBlue and Marriott.

 The amount of points or miles needed to redeem for rewards varies based on the redemption you choose.
-For example, 1 point is worth $0.015 toward travel booked through Chase Ultimate Rewards® (such as airfare and hotels) with the Chase Sapphire Reserve®, but 1 point can be worth a penny when redeemed for gift card.
+For example, 1 point is worth $0.015 toward travel booked through Chase Ultimate Rewards (such as airfare and hotels) with the Chase Sapphire Reserve, but 1 point can be worth a penny when redeemed for gift card.

-With the American Express® Gold Card, 1 point is worth a penny for flights booked through American Express Travel, but 1 point is only worth $0.006 when redeemed for statement credits.
+With the American Express Gold Card, 1 point is worth a penny for flights booked through American Express Travel, but 1 point is only worth $0.006 when redeemed for statement credits.

-Winner: Chase Sapphire Reserve®, since travel redemptions made via Chase Ultimate Rewards® receive 50% more value.
+Winner: Chase Sapphire Reserve, since travel redemptions made via Chase Ultimate Rewards receive 50% more value.